 The recommended dosage of berberine is 1,000 mg per day unless your physician directs otherwise.
 Please note that you shouldn’t use the supplement for over three months unless your doctor approves.

 Echinacea is a herb that has antiviral characteristics which may promote your immunity and help to deal with the EBV virus.
-The recommended dosage is 450-900 mg per day.
+The recommended dosage for echinacea is 450-900 mg per day.

 Olive Leaf Extract

 Olive leaf extract is a compound that has multiple benefits, including preventing virus replication and having antibacterial properties (x).
 That may help to deal with other bacteria to help the immune system to focus on dealing with EBV.
-The recommended dosage is 750 mg per day.
+The recommended dosage for olive leaf extract is 750 mg per day.

 Beta glucan can support the optimal functioning of the immune system, which may be vital in resisting infection.
-Stick to 250 mg as the daily dosage.
+Stick to 250 mg of beta glucan as the daily dosage.

 The Bottom Line